silva918/SpaceliftAPI/README.md

   - You should see all of the information unmodified in a dynamoDB table named 'myDB' if no changes have been made to the defaults

- Writted by Michael Silva
+ - Written by Michael Silva

- Last edited April 5, 2021
+ - Last edited April 5, 2021